 Professional services automation should also not impose any limits on what methodology you prefer - Agile or Waterfall - and both families should be supported with features to create Gantt charts or run sprints if there’s such a need.

 The same holds true for various budget types - fixed price, time and material, or retainers.

 Resource management is key to any company that cares about efficient, sustainable workflows.
 But when it comes to professional service organizations, capacity planning and workload management can make a world of difference in making sure you’re running at 100%.

-Professional services automation software equips businesses with the ability to track resource utilization and predict resource demand, so they the business knows when to hire new people.
+Professional services automation software equips businesses with the ability to track resource utilization and predict resource demand, so they know when to hire new people.
 It's a great helping hand when you need to develop a staffing plan or prepare for staff augmentation.

 Without project accounting, PSA solutions would never be complete.
-At its core, project accounting tools allow you to accurately track project-specific revenue, costs, profit, and expenses, as well as bill for your work.
+At their core, project accounting tools allow you to accurately track project-specific revenue, costs, profit, and expenses, as well as bill for your work.